Golra Sharif

 Golra Sharif (گولڑہ شریف) is a town situated near the Margalla Hills in Islamabad Capital Territory, Pakistan, at about 520 m above sea level, 17 km from the ancient city of Taxila.

 It is known for the Mausoleum of Meher Ali Shah that yearly attracts thousands of devotees.
 Prior to the arrival of Meher Ali Shah's ancestors, Golra Sharif was a village in the suburbs of Rawalpindi.

-Railway station
+Historic railway station

 The Golra Sharif Junction railway station is situated on Golra Road near Golra Sharif.
 The station was established in 1881.
 It is an important junction of Pakistan Railways to link Peshawar, Kohat, Havelian, and Multan.
-It hosts the Railways Heritage Museum.
+It also hosts the Railways Heritage Museum established in October 2003.